+Animals are rarely just animals in sixteenth-century Italian art.
 They may symbolize virtues or signify social status.
 They can also act as mnemonic devices, prompting viewers to recall other works of art, both visual and literary.
 The Getty Museum’s elaborate tin-glazed earthenware basin, created around 1565 to 1575, contains many such references.
 It bears a dazzling array of humans, animals, and fantastical hybrids surrounding a mythological story.
-Drawing from ancient literary and visual sources, the diverse elements of the basin refer to an imagined ancient past and demonstrate the love of allusion and metaphor that characterized the arts of the Renaissance.
+Drawing from ancient literary and visual sources, the diverse elements of the basin refer to an imagined ancient past and demonstrates the love of allusion and metaphor that characterized the arts of the Renaissance.

 Women, Satyrs, Peacocks, and More

-A delicate scaffolding of figures within three white, seashell-shaped reserves dominates the basin’s surface.
+A delicate scaffolding of figures within three white seashell-shaped reserves dominates the basin’s surface.
 At first glance, these minute details overwhelm the eye.
 Humans, birds, goats, satyrs, and griffins, among other mythical beasts, caper across the white ground.
 There is a strong sense of movement, and it is difficult to focus on any one creature.
 The basin requires slow, careful looking.
 Its original owners probably enjoyed studying these details on many occasions over time.
 Let’s focus our attention on the lower right reserve.

 Here, a variety of creatures work together on a surprising task.
 Two female satyrs—mythological creatures who are half-human, half-goat—sit atop a seashell.
 Each one bears a large distaff, a device that holds raw fibers for processing into thread.
 Two moths or butterflies, insects known for spinning cocoons, accompany them.
 Just below the satyrs are two female figures whose bodies end in scrolling, leafy tails.
 They hold spindles, tools used for twisting fibers into thread.
 In fact, they are actively spinning the fibers from the satyrs’ distaffs!